HighIander/smart-element-extension/README.md

 ## Install in Microsoft Edge

-1. Download the Smart Element ZIP from the [Smart Element v1.0.0 release page](https://github.com/HighIander/smart-element-extension/releases/tag/1.0.0) and unzip it.2.
-Open Edge.
+1. Download and unzip the Smart Element release ZIP.
+2. Open Edge.
 3. Go to `edge://extensions`.
 4. Enable **Developer mode**.
 5. Click **Load unpacked**.
 6. Select the unzipped Smart Element folder containing `manifest.json`.
 7. Open or reload your Element Web tab.
 8. Optional: pin the extension from the Edge extensions menu.
-9. Optional: **Install as app** (progressive web app, PWA): look for the install icon in the browser adress bar to install as desktop app

 To update after replacing files: